Coronavirus: Weddings During Social Distancing? Join The Waiting Game…

 Do you need to cut down your guest list to fit social distancing restrictions?
 Take a look at our guide to downsizing your wedding guest list.

 Will our venue want our wedding to go ahead?

-No venue wants to put anyone at unnecessary risk and your venue won’t open until they are happy that they have all the measures in place to keep you, your guests, and their team as safe as is reasonable.
-Once they know they can do that, they will be keen on your wedding to go ahead and will work with you to make any adjustments needed.
+No venue wants to put anyone at unnecessary risk.
+So, your venue won’t open until they are happy that they have all the measures in place to keep you, your guests, and their team safe.
+Once they can do that legally and safely, they will be keen on your wedding to go ahead and will work with you to make any adjustments needed.
 For example, reducing guest numbers, moving to a larger function room, having more of an outdoor focus, or adding a marquee extension to increase space for social distancing.

 How do you feel about it?

-There will be guests who can’t be there, in particular vulnerable or elderly relatives may prefer to keep their distance from a larger group, as well as guests coming from abroad.
-By then they may be allowed to attend, but might not feel comfortable doing so.
+There will be guests who can’t be there.
+In particular, vulnerable or elderly relatives may prefer to keep their distance from a larger group, as well as guests coming from abroad.
 Speak to them.
 They almost certainly won’t want you to delay your special day just because they can’t be there and will get great pleasure from knowing that it went ahead as planned.

 Weddings in England are currently limited to 15 people.
-So, if your wedding is more about being with close family and friends, spending time together to celebrate with a meal and entertainment, then you may be able to go ahead.
+So, if your wedding is about being with close family and friends, spending time together to celebrate with a meal, then you are still able to go ahead.
 If you can accommodate social distancing measures, your family and friends will be delighted to have the opportunity to get together.
 However, make sure you are hosting your event in a COVID-secure venue.
 Otherwise, you will have to adhere to the current ‘rule of six’ which applies to private homes.